-An easy way to avoid being unlawfully present is to extend a nonimmigrant visa before it actually expires.
-A request to extend nonimmigrant status can either be mailed to the USCIS or done through the USCIS website.
-The foreign national may apply for an extension of stay in the United States if he or she:
+An easy way to avoid the consequences of visa overstay is to extend a nonimmigrant visa before it expires.
+You can mail a request to extend nonimmigrant status to the USCIS or submit it through the USCIS website.
+The foreign national may apply for an extension of stay in the United States if they:

-Has not committed any act that makes him or her ineligible to receive an immigration benefit, such as a felony conviction;
+- Has not committed any act that makes them ineligible to receive an immigration benefit, such as a felony conviction

-Is not required to depart the United States prior to extending status; and
+- Is not required to depart the United States before extending status

-Submits an application for an extension of stay before the expiration date on his or her Form I-94.
+- Applies for an extension of stay before the expiration date on their Form I-94 departure date

-If the foreign national's I-94 has a nonimmigrant category of C, D, K-1, K-2, S, TWOV, WT, or WB, these type of visas cannot be extended and he or she must depart on or before the date on the I-94 expires.
+If the foreign national's I-94 has a nonimmigrant category of C, D, K-1, K-2, S, TWOV, WT, or WB, these types of visas cannot be extended, and they must depart on or before the date on the I-94 expires.

-Another way to avoid overstaying a valid visa is to completely change your visa status.
-Like an extension of a visa, changing a visa status must be requested through the necessary forms with the USCIS before the individual's authorized stay expires.
+Another way to avoid overstaying a valid visa is to change your visa status completely.
+Like an extension of a visa, a visa status change must be requested through the necessary forms with the USCIS before the individual's authorized stay expires.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help